 Options for Assistance

-- Apply for an Education Training Voucher (ETV) from the Texas Department of Family and Protective Services.
+- Apply for an Education Training Voucher (ETV) from the Texas Department of Family and Protective Services by contacting your PAL worker.
 The ETV provides grants for education, training, residential housing, room and board, food, tuition and fees, personal items, books and school supplies, child care, some transportation needs, computer or other required equipment, and medical insurance through school.